 Before searching, log into the proxy server and return here.

-Items marked are available only to UCSB students, faculty, and staff from off campus.
+Many items are available only to UCSB students, faculty, and staff from off campus!

 What are Conference Papers?

 Almost every area of scholarship -- arts, engineering, humanities, sciences, social sciences -- holds conferences where scholars get together to present and discuss their latest research.
 Conferences may be very broad in topic or very narrow.
 Some are held annually, some are one-shots.
 In any case, they are an important form of publication of scholarly research.